samishken/lab/EKS/00 - EKS_Fundamentals/EKS_intro.md

 Amazon EKS abstracts away the complexity of managing Kubernetes infrastructure.
 It offers a scalable and secure way to run containerized workloads, with full AWS-native networking support via **VPC and ENIs**.

+### What comes with EKS cluster when we create it together with control plane components?
+* OIDC Endpoint
+- - - - OIDC gives us authentication for things that we want to call into the cluster and integrate into AWS.
+- - - - We use it to to map ourself to IAM identities.
+- - - - `OIDC` endpoints: are also part of an EKS cluster BUT that aren't necessarily parts of a Kubernetes cluster.
+- - - - OIDC gives us authentication for things that want to call into cluster and integrate into AWS.
+Map to IAM roles.
+- - - - `AWS CloudWatch` for logging needs to be enabled.
+- - - - `NODE GROUPS`- affects the Data Plane.
+- - - - `ADD ONS`: runs workloads inside the cluster.
+- - - - authentication -> configmaps

+---
+### What connects the control plane to the data plane?
+The EKS control plane connects to the worker nodes using:
+- The Kubernetes API (via public or private endpoint)
+- IAM authentication and TLS for secure communication
+- The control plane talks to the nodes using the **Kubelet** and **Kube Proxy** running on those nodes.
+- Communication happens over **HTTPS (port 443)**, and traffic can go over the **public internet** or **private VPC endpoints**, depending on configuration.
+Would you like this saved as a .md file or added to a document?

+---